-Museum Of New Zealand (Te Papa Tongarewa)
+Museum of New Zealand (Te Papa Tongarewa)

-Wellington Street Art
+Explore The Wellington Street Art

-An unmissable stop on this New Zealand North Island itinerary – Cuba Street.
+An unmissable stop in Wellington is Cuba Street.
 It’s the vibrant hub of all things “Welly” and is an eclectic mix of hipster cafes, colourful shops and the best spot to people watch.
-Although we LOVE cooking in a campervan, we did treat ourselves to lunch in Wellington at Ombra and so glad we did as it was some of the best risotto we’ve ever had!
+Super hungry from our street art exploring, we decided to treat ourselves to lunch in Wellington at Ombra and we were so glad we did as it was some of the best risotto we’ve ever had!